Long before the days of Pinterest, I bookmarked this awesome idea for a fort building kit.

-... and added a stencilled label.
-I made the stencil on my Silhouette and, using red craft paint, painted the letters onto muslin.
+… and added a stenciled label.
+I made the stencil on my cutting machine and, using red craft paint, painted the letters onto muslin.
 The label is sewn on with raw edges which will get raggy over time {you may have noticed my affinity for raggy edges}.

-Inside the bag are all the supplies needed for a great fort: a large thrifted sheet, clothespins, suctions cups with hooks, plastic clips, rope, and a flashlight.
-Everything but the sheet can be found at the dollar store.
+Inside the bag are all the supplies needed to build a great fort: a large thrifted sheet or two {king and queen size are the best}, a set of clothespins, suctions cups with hooks, plastic clips, rope, and a flashlight.
+Everything but the sheet can be found at the local dollar store.
+The variety of supplies make it easy to build a fort almost anywhere!

-I love this kit and seeing the fort creations Luke and Lila have built has made it even more fun.
+I love this fort kit and seeing the imaginative fort creations Luke and Lila have built with it has made it even more fun.

 I love, love, love this.
 The raggy edges are perfect.
 Now I really want to do this project for the next round of birthdays!